• Skip to primary navigation

 Then we filtered the toys, starting with the box with the largest holes.

-The toys separated into three piles.
+The toys were separated into three piles.
 The middle two piles looked very similar in size.
-We discussed why this might be, and decided the shape of the toy and the angle it was at when being filtered would affect whether it passed through the hole.
+We discussed why this might be and decided the shape of the toy and the angle it was at when being filtered would affect whether it passed through the hole.

 How does a toy sorter work?

-You could try getting children to line up objects in order of size and shape before filtering and ask them to predict what will happen.
+You could try getting children to line up objects in order of size and shape before filtering and asking them to predict what will happen.

 More Easy Science for Kids